Gaoyifei1011/WindowsToolbox/Description/README_EN-US.md

 #### <p align="center">Compilation steps</p>

 > * Clone the project and download the code locally
-> * Open the WindowsToolbox.sln file using Visual Studio 2022, and if the solution prompts that some tools are not installed, open the solution again after completing the installation tool steps.
+> * Open the PowerTools.sln file using Visual Studio 2022, and if the solution prompts that some tools are not installed, open the solution again after completing the installation tool steps.
 > * Restore the project's Nuget package.
-> * After the restore is complete, right-click WindowsToolboxPackage, set the project as the startup project, and click Deploy.
+> * After the restore is complete, right-click PowerToolsPackage, set the project as the startup project, and click Deploy.
 > * After the deployment is complete, open the Start menu to run the app.

 #### <p align="center">App localization</p>